valory-xyz/autonolas-tokenomics/audits/README.md

 ### Internal audit
 The latest internal audit is located in this folder: [internal audit](https://github.com/valory-xyz/autonolas-tokenomics/blob/main/audits/internal).

-An internal audit with a focus on tokenomics implementation v.1.0.1.is this folder: [internal audit 2](https://github.com/valory-xyz/autonolas-tokenomics/blob/main/audits/internal2).
+An internal audit with a focus on tokenomics implementation v.1.0.1. is located in this folder: [internal audit 2](https://github.com/valory-xyz/autonolas-tokenomics/blob/main/audits/internal2).

 ### External audit